What To Do if a Water pipe Bursts

 A burst water pipe demands urgent attention.
 Apart from the damage that this can cause to your property, the cost of the wasted water can quickly become substantial and the damage more extensive the longer it is left.
 So what do you do should a burst pipe occur in the home?

 Before you get into a panic, head for the main water stopcock for your home to turn off the water supply.
 Once the main water supply is off, you can take a deep breathe and think about the next step.

 Here's is what you need to do in the event of a burst water pipe:

 1. Turn off the water supply at the main stopcock.
-If you are not sure where this is, read this article.

 2. Determine where the water pipe is located and take a full assessment of the damage.
 At this stage, there isn't much that you can do yourself so you will need to call a reliable plumber to immediately come out and fix the problem for you.